azvenigo/ZZipUpdate/README.md

 # Main Features

 * Cross Platform
+  * Uses boost for file IO and networking.
+  * Uses OpenSSL for TLS support.
 * ZIP file support
   * ZIP64 support (for very large zip archives.)
+  * Deflate support
 * Simple use and simple code to use in your own projects.
-Perform in-memory or disk to disk compression/decompression.
+  * Perform in-memory or disk to disk compression/decompression.
-* Deflate support
-* Multithreaded, job system based.
+* Secure and flexible
   * Supports HTTP and HTTPS connections.
 * Very fast
-* Uses boost for file IO and networking.
-* Uses OpenSSL for TLS support.
+  * Multithreaded, job system based.
   * Uses FastCRC for very fast CRC calculation.

 # Multithreaded